Frogger: Ancient Shadow: Plot

-Windows Version
+Windows version

 Unlike the earlier releases in the series, Frogger: Ancient Shadow released on Windows as a plug-and-play USB game controller.

 This controller was based on Net Jet technology, and when it was plugged in it would download the installer from remote servers managed by Oberon Media.
 The installer would then install the game executable, without any of the game assets.
 Game assets were downloaded during loading screens for the area about to be loaded.

-This was presumably done so the amount of time it took to setup the game was near-zero, making it a truly plug-and-play experience.
+This was presumably done so the amount of time it took to set up the game was near-zero, making it a truly plug-and-play experience.
 However, since the servers hosting these files went offline sometime after July 2012, the game has been rendered unplayable and the assets lost.

 There is an effort currently spearheaded by Highway Frogs to restore the game into a playable state.

 Reception

+The GameCube and PlayStation 2 versions received "mixed" reviews, while the Xbox version received "generally unfavorable reviews", according to the review aggregation website Metacritic.